sayanee/books/_posts/2017-07-16-hardware-startup.md

 Categories

-> Most hardware startups make products that fall into one of four subcategories: **connected devices, personal sensor devices, robotics, and designed products**.
+> Most hardware startups make products that fall into one of four sub **connected devices, personal sensor devices, robotics, and designed products**.

 Connected device